Dinardo Casere1951

 \node{r} child { node {a} child { node {c} } child { node {d} } } child [ missing ];

-Using the concept of missing nodes, we can now add together extra children to node b
+Using the concept of missing nodes, we can now add together extra children to node b, whereby we omit overlap with children of node a.

 \node{r} child { node {a} child { node {c} } kid { node {d} } child { node {e} } } kid [missing] child [missing] child {node {b} child { node {c} } child { node {d} } child { node {eastward} } };